 knowledge is information that is hard to vary while solving the problem [that it’s designed or adapted to solve] equally well or better.

-Although DH’s phrasing is based on ET’s writing, much of this concept was originated by DD.
+Although DH’s phrasing appears to be based on ET’s writing, much of this concept was originated by DD.
 DD isn’t credited for it either.

 I first came across the idea of using multiplication as an example of knowledge in computer programs here: http://web.archive.org/web/20190701184215/https://curi.us/988-structural-epistemology-introduction-part-1, which is in turn based on the concept of structural epistemology, which goes back to David Deutsch and Kolya Wolf.

-With just this one cite and no mention of ET’s name, DH spends most of ch.
-3 explaining ET’s work (some of which, as ET has acknowledged, DD helped with or originated; DH doesn’t credit DD either).
-DH borrows extensively from ET’s way of teaching and explaining these issues, for a whole chapter, and provides just one endnote mentioning where he got the general idea of using multiplication as an example.
-But ET didn’t just mention multiplication would be a nice example, ET gave examples and showed how to use them to explain some big ideas, and DH is plagiarizing all that (with, as usual, some added errors mixed in, and some key ideas omitted, so it’s screwed up but still easily recognizable as based on ET’s work).
+With just this one endnote about one sub-issue, and no mention of ET’s name, DH spends most of ch.
+3 explaining ET’s work but presenting it as DH's own ideas.
+(Some of it, as ET has acknowledged, DD helped with or originated; DH doesn’t credit DD either).
+DH borrows extensively from ET’s way of teaching and explaining these issues, for a whole chapter, and provides just one endnote mentioning where he got one detail (the idea of using multiplication as an example).

 Other ET Endnotes

 The easiest way to find more plagiarism of ET is to check the endnotes.
-There are two more which indirectly reference ET’s website while refusing to give his name.
+There are two more which indirectly reference ET’s website while omitting his name.
 First:

 [33] Hans Hass, “The Human Animal,” as quoted on http://web.archive.org/web/20190702162345/https://curi.us/272-algorithmic-animal-behavior

-Hans Hass gets his name in the main text of the book too, not just in the note, as is appropriate.
-But ET’s name isn’t in the book once.
+Unlike ET, Hass gets his name in the main text of the book too, not just in an endnote, as is standard practice.

-The whole section on ‘Animal “Learning”’ is heavily based on the ideas of ET and DD, including ET’s category of blog posts about animal intelligence.
-ET also has made several videos on the topic, had several debates, and had many earlier discussions about it on the email forums.
-They are distinctive ideas which DH plagiarized.
+DH's whole section on ‘Animal “Learning”’ is heavily based on the ideas of ET and DD, including ET’s category of blog posts about animal intelligence.
+I think it's primarily based on ET's work since DD has little public material on this topic.

 We can explain this easily and well through the existence of an inborn pathfinding algorithm whose results just need to be stored in memory for later retrieval.

 Before learning from ET, DH actually had conventional/mainstream views about animal intelligence.
-No credit is given for radically changing DH’s conclusions on these matters and teaching him the entire point of view he’s writing in the book.
+No credit is given for radically changing DH’s conclusions on these matters and teaching him the viewpoint the book advocates shortly before the book was published.

 The last endnote related to ET is: